The Top eCommerce Platforms for Small Businesses

 - Extensive self-help documentation to help you along your way

-Founded in 1997, 3Dcart is a privately held technology company that is a perfect for businesses looking to scale their store.
+Founded in 1997, 3Dcart is a privately held technology company that is perfect for businesses looking to scale their store.

 Just like Shopify, 3Dcart offers different plans to meet specific business needs.
 However, they have a cheaper option that is $19 CAD/month and is specified towards startup businesses (may be a good option if your just getting started with selling online.)